samjulien/blog/_posts/2018-05-30-a-quick-look-at-web-authentication.markdown

 What you see in this video is already working internally.
 We are eager to finish the implementation so you can start enabling Web Authentication in your apps.

 Of course, there is more to Web Authentication than just using it as a second factor.
 We are also planning to enable Web Authentication as a **primary login solution**, that is, as a **passwordless login** mechanism.
-If you are not familiar with passwordless login and how it works, [take a look at our docs]().
+If you are not familiar with passwordless login and how it works, [take a look at our introduction](https://auth0.com/passwordless).
 Can you imagine login in to your bank with just a push of your USB authenticator's button?

 ## Conclusion
 Web Authentication brings a stronger authentication mechanism to the masses by defining an API that both authenticators and web browsers can implement.
-With the release of [Firefox 60]() and [Chrome 67](), Web Authentication has become available to a big number of users.
-Authenticators, such as Yubikeys, already support the necessary protocols and work with current implementations.
+With the release of [Firefox 60](https://www.mozilla.org/en-US/firefox/60.0/releasenotes/) and [Chrome 67](https://www.chromium.org/developers/calendar), Web Authentication has become available to a big number of users.
+Authenticators, such as [Yubikeys](https://www.yubico.com/), already support the necessary protocols and work with current implementations.
 At Auth0 we care about providing the necessary building blocks for your identity infrastructure, and Web Authentication could eventually become a major improvement in security and user experience.
-If you would like to use Web Authentication with Auth0 for your product, let us know in the comments, or [contact us through our contact form]().
+If you would like to use Web Authentication with Auth0 for your product, let us know in the comments, or [contact us through our "Talk to Sales" contact form](https://auth0.com/).
 Stay tuned to learn more about Web Authentication in Auth0 the next few months.